Helpful Information

 Team work makes the dream work...

-Winning gracefully is a big part of learning how to be a good sport and one way you can encourage this is by creating opportunities for your kid to celebrate their successes with others.
-After a victory, you could arrange a team lunch or ice-cream celebration, whilst reminding them that ‘team-work makes the dream work’.
-Be sure to develop a culture where all team members are congratulated equally, rather than singling out the best performers – your kid will begin to recognise that every player is important and mimic this behaviour amongst their fellow team members.
+Winning gracefully is a big part of learning how to be a good sport.
+One way you can encourage this is by creating opportunities for your kid to celebrate their successes with others.
+After a victory, you could arrange a team lunch or ice-cream celebration, whilst reminding them that ‘teamwork makes the dream work’.
+Be sure to develop a culture where all team members are congratulated equally, rather than singling out the best performers.
+By doing this, your kid will begin to recognise that every player is important and mimic this behaviour amongst their fellow team members.

 As well as their personality...